remix-run/remix-website/data/posts/remix-vs-next.md

 | Remix   | 2.6s        | 2.6s (1.9x)  | 3.9s (2x)         |
 | Next.js | 1.9s (1.3x) | 5.0s         | 8s                |

 Next is now four seconds behind on a Remix cache miss.
-As the user's network gets worse, the data fetching takes longer and the waterfall chain penalties are compounded.
+As the user's network gets worse, the data fetching takes longer and the network waterfall chain penalties are compounded.

 On the flip side, as the user's network gets slower in Remix, the initial response penalty for server fetching is diminished.

-Consider that it takes Remix on the server 300ms to fetch the search results.
+Consider that it takes Remix 300ms to fetch the search results on the server.
 That's as big as the penalty will ever get.
 It's decoupled from the user's network.
 User's with fast connections still get a fast initial response and everybody gets a faster time to "visually complete" than client fetching.

 Your server's connection to the cloud is almost guaranteed to be faster than the user's.
 Probably best to keep the data fetching there.
 In other words, you can make your server fast, but you can't do anything about the user's network.
 All you can do is:

 - Parallelize the network waterfall
-- Do more on the server where the connection is fast
+- Do more on the server where the network is fast
 - Send less stuff for the browser to download and parse/eval
 - Run servers close to the user

 And that's exactly what Remix is designed to do.

-## Clientside Transitions
+## Client-side Transitions

 Both frameworks can prefetch resources for links before the user clicks them.
 This enables instant transitions from the home page to the product pages.

 However, Next.js can only do this for pages that use SSG.
 The search page is out, again. <small>(Poor thing is probably feeling left out, it wants to be blazing fast too)</small>

-Remix can prefetch any page because there was no architectural divergence for data loading.
-Prefetching an unknowable, user-driven search page URL is not any different than prefetching a knowable product URL.
+**Remix can prefetch any page because there was no architectural divergence for data loading.** Prefetching an unknowable, user-driven search page URL is not any different than prefetching a knowable product URL.

 In fact, Remix prefetching isn't limited to just links, it can prefetch any page, at any time, for any reason!
 Check this out, prefetching the search page as the user types: